What is Hay Fever?

-Hay fever is one of the most common allergic conditions in the UK, affecting one in five people at some point during their lifetime.
+Hay fever is one of the most common allergic conditions, affecting one in five people at some point during their lifetime.
 It’s caused by a reaction to pollen, and there is currently no cure for the condition.
 The worst time for hay fever sufferers is the summertime, when the pollen count is high.
 It can have a significant impact, affecting productivity at work or school and making it difficult to sleep.
-Don’t suffer in silence – speak to a GP today to help manage your hay fever symptoms.
+Don’t suffer in silence – speak to a doctor today to help manage your hay fever symptoms.

 Hay fever can cause a number of unpleasant symptoms, which vary in severity from person to person.

 - Itchy eyes and nose

 - Loss of smell

 Hay fever is an allergic reaction to tree pollen, grass pollen and weed pollen.
 Sufferers can be allergic to just one type, or a number of different pollens.
 When the fine powder comes into contact with your nose, eyes and mouth, the body overreacts and thinks that the harmless substance is a threat.
 Your immune system produces a chemical called histamine which causes inflammation, this leads to the symptoms of a runny nose and watery eyes.
 This is your body's way of trying to flush out the imaginary bad stuff.

 Symptoms can worsen on days when the pollen count is high and at certain times of the year.
 A hot, dry day is typically bad news for hay fever sufferers.

 While it is unknown what causes certain people to become allergic to pollen, hay fever sufferers usually have a family history of allergies such as asthma and eczema.

 Treating hay fever